ITCMD/AutoParameters/README.md

 :EndFunction

 ::The Rest of your code::
-echo %F1% is the first Parameter pause exit /b
+echo %F1% is the first Parameter of %ParamCount% Parameters. pause exit /b
 ```
 This will not: